ddiachkov/mind_control/README.md

 ### EventMachine

 MindControl can be used with EventMachine.
-Just set `EventMachine` as target and all commands will be evaluated in the context of running reactor.
+Just require file and set `EventMachine` as target and all commands will be evaluated in the context of running reactor.

 ```ruby